Skip to main content

 Student Organizations

-The purpose of this organization is to make a change in our community by accomplishing the following goals: Promote healthy life styles within the student body and community,. organizing and promoting events to encourage people to get involved in physical activity as well as maintaining a healthy diet, supporting events hosted by other organizations persuading beneficial purposes, and providing opportunities for gaining experience in the field to all members of the club.
+The purpose of this organization is to make a change in our community by accomplishing the following goals: promote healthy lifestyles within the student body and community, organize and promote events to encourage people to get involved in physical activity as well as maintain a healthy diet, support events hosted by other organizations promoting beneficial purposes, and provide opportunities for all club members to gain experience in the field.

-The Health and Kinesiology Club was formed to serve as a link between students both in and interested in the Health and Kinesiology major; and to organize and attend events of interest to us.
+The Health and Kinesiology Club was formed to serve as a link between students both in and interested in the Health and Kinesiology major, and to organize and attend events of interest.

 Like to dance?
 Then this is the student organization for you!
-This is a performing dance company that is open to all students, whatever their major, whatever their skill level.
-All that is needed is a love of the Folkloric dance and a desire to perform it.
+This is a performing dance company open to all students, regardless of major or skill level.
+All that is needed is a love of folkloric dance and a desire to perform.

-Club activities include practice sessions, performances, workshops/conferences, fund-raisers, meetings, and other related activities.
-Past activities have included trips to Jalapa Veracruz, Mexico, and Tucson, Arizona.
+Club activities include practice sessions, performances, workshops and conferences, fundraisers, meetings, and other related activities.
+Past activities have included trips to Jalapa, Veracruz, Mexico, and Tucson, Arizona.

 Contact Dr. Zelma Mata, the director, at 956-882-8291 for more information.